Content metrics for content marketing and journalism

 • Public perception over time

-• # of content pieces per stage of funnel
+• Content pieces per stage of the funnel

-Here at Klipfolio, we worked closely with Andy Crestodina (one of the smartest content marketing minds I've met) to create the Content Effectiveness Dashboard.
-It allows content creators to spot opportunities and double-down on what's working.
-Here's a glimpse:
+Here at Klipfolio, we worked closely with Andy Crestodina to build the Content Effectiveness Dashboard.
+It helps content creators spot opportunities and double down on what's working.
+Here's a look:

-In his content marketing audit article, Andy walks you through a step by step process for finding your traffic champions, your conversion champions and what to do about them.
+In his content marketing audit article, Andy walks through a step-by-step process for identifying your traffic champions, your conversion champions, and what to do about them.

-Lastly, if you believe any of these content metrics are critical to your business, be sure to properly communicate their worth to your team, officially establish them as KPIs, and begin your journey of building them into your content team's culture.
+Finally, if any of these content metrics are critical to your business, communicate their value clearly to your team, establish them as formal KPIs, and start building them into your content culture.
+A number no one owns is a number no one acts on.

 Also see: